mbillingr/microservice-lisp/README.md

 Apart from "because I can", it's obviously pointless to implement an interpreter like this.
 However, note that we're also deploying Grafana and Tempo.
-The point of this exercise was not to create a good interpreter, but to play with the LGTM stack and see how well it works with out-of-the-box tracing.
+The point of this exercise was not to create a good interpreter, but to play with the LGTM stack and see how well it works with out-of-the-box tracing in FastAPI.

 Have a look at http://localhost:3000 and marvel at the traces of recursive API calls.
 In fact, this was a great help, even while writing the code.